Skip to main content

 Moreover, elevated cortisol directly inhibits the production of gonadotropins, which in turn diminishes the natural synthesis of testosterone and estrogen.
 This intricate interplay establishes a negative feedback loop, spiraling the body away from its optimal hormonal balance.

 The precise timing of hormonal release, known as circadian rhythmicity, becomes severely compromised with irregular sleep patterns.
-Melatonin, often thought of as simply a sleep aid, plays a substantial role in regulating this internal clock, influencing the nocturnal surge of and the diurnal ebb and flow of cortisol.
+Melatonin, often thought of as simply a sleep aid, plays a substantial role in regulating this internal clock, influencing the nocturnal surge of growth hormone and the diurnal ebb and flow of cortisol.
 Disruptions to melatonin secretion, often due to artificial light exposure late in the evening, derail these critical synchronizations.
 Consequently, the body misses vital windows for repair, recovery, and anabolic processes.

 Sleep stands as the singular most impactful leverage point for orchestrating optimal hormonal output and physiological restoration.